 Eat Spanish at Barcelona

 Spanish food more your thing?
 Head next door to Barcelona and indulge in some tapas with a tasty glass of red.
+We stopped here after catching the ferry to Bowen Island on a Friday night and LOVED the tapas dishes on offer; especially the patatas bravas.

 Just remember to head out for dinner pretty early.
 Restaurants on the island close by 8 or 9 pm depending on the season and you don’t want to miss out!